 The Immersive Global Middle Ages Institute, which commenced in January 2022 and concluded in December 2023, represented a crucial milestone in advancing digital humanities in the 2020s.
 It embodied a balanced approach that signified a fundamental transition in how we studied and portrayed history and culture.
 This transition aimed to integrate immersive technology into the realm of humanistic disciplines without disrupting the traditional disciplinary foundations

-At the intersections of medievalism(s), multidisciplinary epistemologies, and globalization, the Middle Ages were not only a Western European and Christian experience, but one that was global, interconnected, culturally diverse, and with many centers of cultural and political authority.
+At the crossroads of medieval studies, multidisciplinary epistemologies, and globalization, the Middle Ages transcended being solely a Western European and Christian experience.
+Instead, it was a global epoch characterized by interconnectivity, cultural diversity, and numerous centers of cultural and political authority.

-- Explore and apply a digital Annales School of interdisciplinary research process within the context of the Global Middle Ages;
+- Embrace and apply a digital Annales School approach to interdisciplinary research within the context of the Global Middle Ages.

-- Acquire and master the research process, design approach, virtual object creation, city-scale model prototyping, and public delivery of an immersive medieval city/community using SketchUp Pro software.
+- Attain expertise in the research process, design methodology, creation of virtual objects, prototyping of city-scale models, and the public presentation of immersive medieval city/communities using SketchUp Pro software.

-At the completion of the 28-month institute of virtual and in-person workshops, each of the fourteen participants will deliver and present a substantive project that demonstrates their mastery of immersive digital humanities and medieval global theory, applied methods, and production.
+Upon completing the 28-month institute, comprising both virtual and in-person workshops, each of the fourteen participants showcased a substantial project, demonstrating their mastery of immersive digital humanities and their profound understanding of medieval global theory, applied methodologies, and production techniques.

 Virtual and In-Person Workshops